samuelkassa/alx-low_level_programming/0x00-hello_world/README.md

-Excutable file from c file
+First code in c language